rust-lang/wg-async/src/vision/roadmap.md

 This page describes the current plans for 2021.
 It is updated on a monthly basis.

+### 🛑 Not time for this yet 🛑

+We're not really ready to work on this section yet.
+We're still focused on writing out the [status quo](./status_quo.md).
+What you see here are really just placeholders to give you the idea of what this section might look like.

 ## Key

 | Emoji | Meaning |